tonethar/IGME-330-Master/notes/HW-mapbox-2.md

 ## III.
 Create a ***map.js*** module

-- We are going to being addding a lot of "map code" soon, so let's go ahead and break out all of the map-related JS into a separate file
+- We are going to being adding a lot of "map code" soon, so let's go ahead and break out all of the map-related JS into a separate file

 1) Create a **map.js** file and put it in the **src** folder